oskar404/.bashrc.d/README.md

 environments gets tedious.
 The target for this is to have the same/similar environment available for all the computers.

 This configuration collection might be usefull for other bash users also.
+Note these configurations are tested only in few Ubuntu systems, so functionality might vary.

 Installation
 ------------